 Google has stated that voice searches are 30 times more likely to be action queries than text searches.
-In essence, people want to find places and buy things through their digital assistant.
+In essence, people want to find places and buy things through their digital assistants.
 While standard desktop searches may indicate that people are simply looking for information, mobile searches (such as “find X near me”) and voice searches (such as “Hey, Google, where can I buy X?”) indicate that people are trying to do something specific with the information they’re provided.
 Depending on your industry, this could give you a huge advantage and increase your revenue over time.

 Home Assistant Devices & Voice Search

 Though having digital assistants on your phone may not be anything new, home assistant devices are taking over.
-At the beginning of 2017, experts predicted that the total number of US homes with voice assistants would surpass 30 million by the end of the year.
-Though Amazon has sold 75 percent of these devices, Google reigns supreme by having the highest percentage of general knowledge among Cortana, Siri, and Alexa.
+At the beginning of 2017, experts predicted that the total number of U.S. homes with voice assistants would surpass 30 million by the end of the year.
+Though Amazon has sold 75% of these devices, Google reigns supreme by having the highest%age of general knowledge among Cortana, Siri, and Alexa.